pi-radio/8ch-IF/README.md

-# Pi-Radio 140 GHz - 8 Channel IF - SDR
+# Pi-Radio - 8 Channel IF - SDR